sql-machine-learning/elasticdl/docs/designs/elasticdl_operator.md

 The training process begins once a worker pod becomes ready.

-When making ElasticDL as a product of cloud computing, we find that we have to address the following two points:
+When making ElasticDL as a product of cloud computing, we find that we have to address the following two problems:

 - Job monitoring and management.
 ElasticDL client tool only launches a job.
 We have to write extra scripts to monitor the pods' status